-- Assertive Community Treatment (ACT) must be TBD Behavioral Health Provider - Level D Child must be TBD Behavioral Health Provider - Level D Adult ICM initial request must be TBD Behavioral Health Provider
+- Assertive Community Treatment (ACT)

+- Level D Child

+- Level D Adult ICM

 Dual authorizations

 We do not require prior authorizations for outpatient services.
 If more than one provider enrolls and submits outpatient claims for the same member during the same time period, it would not be considered a "dual authorization," but all services are still required to be medically necessary and documented per the Oregon Administrative Rules and Medicaid.
 We expect that the member's clinical documentation demonstrates the need for the additional service, the added benefit of the additional services, including the rationale and specialization of the second provider.
 This could last the duration of the treatment episode or support a transition or continuity of care.